Signal strength based scheme for following mobile IoT devices in dynamic environments: System Evaluation

 \subsection{Simulation-based Evaluation of Target Following Scheme}

-In order to thoroughly evaluate the main focus of this work, which is the introduced Hot-Cold RF-based target following scheme, a simulator was developed in the Processing Integrated Development Environment \cite{fry_visualizing_2007}.
-There are two main objectives of the conducted simulations: i) identify the optimal SWS values and ii) evaluate Hot-Cold performance by comparing it against a reference target following scheme.
+In order to thoroughly evaluate the main focus of this work, which is the introduced Hot-Cold RF-based target following scheme, a simulator \cite{tlagkas_tlagkashot-cold_simulation_2020} was developed in the Processing Integrated Development Environment \cite{fry_visualizing_2007}.
+There are two main objectives of the conducted simulations: i) identify the optimal SWS (Samples Window Size) values and ii) evaluate Hot-Cold performance by comparing it against a reference target following scheme.
 The set values of the main simulation parameters are shown in Table \ref{tab:sim_param}.
-It is noted that radio propagation modeling is based on the log-distance path loss model with log-normal shadowing, since it is widely accepted and generic enough to simulate various environments \cite{erceg_empirically_1999}.
+The direction change in the simulator takes place in two simulation cycles, that is 1 sec duration.
+At this point, it is clarified that the purpose of the simulations is to conduct comparison-based evaluation, which is successfully achieved by setting the exact same parameter values to the different simulation settings which are compared against each other.
+It is also noted that radio propagation modeling is based on the log-distance path loss model with log-normal shadowing, since it is widely accepted and generic enough to simulate various environments \cite{erceg_empirically_1999}.
 Path loss at the reference distance is estimated according to Friis formula \cite{rappaport_wireless_2001}, resulting in the following equation for estimating signal path loss:

 where $d$ is the transmitter-receiver distance, $f$ is the central frequency, $c$ is the speed of light, $X_{g}$ is a Gaussian random variable with mean $\mu = 0$ and standard deviation $\sigma$ modelling slow fading due to mobility/shadowing.
 It should be noted that the correlation between the received signal strength and the distance is verified in multiple studies including the experiments and regression analyses performed in the context of WINNER I \cite{meinila20052003} and WINNER II \cite{kyosti1winner} projects on wireless channel modeling.
 However, it is undeniable that this correlation is degraded by the presence of any form of noise (such as fading and interference).
 Driven by this fact, the proposed technique avoids the direct computation of distances based on RSSI, rather it utilizes indications of RSSI changes to roughly deduce whether the robotic device approaches the target or not.